ypicchi-arm/vectorscan/doc/dev-reference/tools.rst

 Benchmarker: hsbench
 ********************

-The ``hsbench`` tool provides an easy way to measure Hyperscan's performance for a particular set of patterns and corpus of data to be scanned.
+The ``hsbench`` tool provides an easy way to measure Vectorscan's performance for a particular set of patterns and corpus of data to be scanned.

 Patterns are supplied in the format described below in